nickchase/k0s/docs/external-runtime-deps.md

 #### modprobe

-On k0s worker `modprobe` will be executed to load missing kernel modules if they are not detected.
+On the k0s worker `modprobe` will be executed to load missing kernel modules if they are not detected.

 #### id

-External `id` will be executed as a fallback if local user lookup fails, in case NSS is used.
+If NSS is used, the external `id` will be executed as a fallback if the local user lookup fails.

 ## Windows specific
 <!--